Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-III/07-Classic-Chatbots/2-regex-rule-based-chatbots/1-intro-to-regex.md

 ## What is NLP?

 Natural Language Processing (NLP) is a subfield of artificial intelligence and linguistics that focuses on enabling computers to understand, interpret, generate, and respond to human languages in a valuable way.
 NLP bridges the gap between human communication and computer understanding by applying techniques from linguistics, machine learning, and statistics to analyze and process textual and spoken language data.
-From virtual assistants and chatbots to language translation and sentiment analysis, NLP is foundational in helping machines interact with people using natural language.
+From virtual assistants and ChatBots to language translation and sentiment analysis, NLP is foundational in helping machines interact with people using natural language.

-## What is Text Pre-processing?
+### What is Text Pre-processing?

 Text pre-processing is the essential first step in any NLP task.
 It involves cleaning and preparing raw textual data so that it can be efficiently analyzed by NLP algorithms.
 Since language data can be messy, inconsistent, or filled with irrelevant symbols, text pre-processing improves data quality and relevance for downstream tasks.